-I had occasion a couple years ago to round up a majority of 55 subdivision owners in order to revoke some 25-year old restrictive covenants.
+I had occasion about five years ago to round up a majority of 55 subdivision owners in order to revoke some 25-year old restrictive covenants.
 The rules were pretty harsh – no work vehicles with signage in front of the house, no sheds, no yard signs …

 It helped that almost everyone in the subdivision was already violating one or more of the covenants.
 I explained – over a several-month education program – that all it would take is one jerk moving into the neighborhood who wanted to stick it to his neighbor, and we’d all face trial court Armageddon.